Milecastle 31: Turret 31B

 Turret 31B (Carraw East) is located just south of the B6318 Military Road, a few metres east of Carraw farm.
-It exists as a slight, square, faintly disernable platform.
+It exists as a slight, square, faintly discernable platform.
 Excavation by R Harris in 1966 revealed that the door was located on the east side of the south wall (a turret plan attributed to XX Valeria Victrix who were based in Deva Victrix (Chester).).
 The threshold had also been raised, probably in the late 2nd century.